-Medicare Appeals (RAC appeals) / Medicare Shadow Audits - Over the past 25 years, Jackson Davis professionals have worked with providers nationwide to appeal 1,000s of Medicare overpayment issues and win close to 90% of all cases.
+Medicare Appeals / Medicare Shadow Audits - Over the past 25 years, Jackson Davis professionals have worked with providers nationwide to appeal 1,000s of Medicare overpayment issues and win 9 out of 10 cases.
 JDH partners with providers to analyze, develop & build winning Medicare appeals cases.
 Our board-certified physicians, legal nurse auditors and industry-leading compliance staff are unmatched in Medicare audit defense and the submission of winning Medicare appeals.
 Simply put, NO ONE will give you a better chance to succeed at your Medicare appeals.

 Mock Medicare Program Integrity Audits (Mock PI Audits) - Jackson Davis HealthCare assists providers in completing proactive, medical records audits versus Medicare coverage criteria - Medicare Program Integrity audits (or "Mock" PI Audits).
 Each Medicare PI audit is based on documented, CMS payment criteria and Medicare coverage criteria for selected focus areas and may include a sampling of 10 - 500 patient encounters.
 Each encounter is pre-screened and carefully selected based upon Medicare current or anticipated audit focus areas.